orbeon/orbeon-forms-doc/form-builder/email-settings.md

 ## Dynamic email subject and body

-An email subject or body can be dynamic and include the value of form controls or formulas.
+An email subject or body can be dynamic and include the value of form controls or formulas, as shown in the examples above.

 For more, see [Template syntax](template-syntax.md).